Alvis Speed 25

 The Alvis 4.3-litre and Alvis Speed 25 were British luxury touring cars announced in August 1936 and made until 1940 by Alvis Car and Engineering Company in Coventry.
 They replaced the Alvis Speed 20 2.8-litre and 3.5-litre.
-They were widely considered one of the finest cars produced in the 1930s.

 New engines

 The Speed Twenty’s 2.5-litre, 2.8-litre or 3.5-litre engines with four main bearings were replaced in the 4.3-litre and 3.5-litre Speed Twenty-Five with a strengthened newly designed six-cylinder in-line unit now with seven main bearings.

 Chassis

 The leaf springs at the rear were 15 in longer than on the previous model.
 The brakes had servo assistance.